dasoldasol/dasoldasol.github.io/_posts/IAM.md

 What will you do to avoid the time-consuming task of applying the policy at the individual user?
   - **A) Create a new IAM group and then add the users that require access to the S3 bucket.
 Afterwards, apply the policy to IAM group.**
   - This will enable you to easily add, remove, and manage the users instead of manually adding a policy to each and every 100 IAM users.

+- A tech startup has recently received a Series A round of funding to continue building their mobile forex trading application.
+You are hired to set up their cloud architecture in AWS and to implement a highly available, fault tolerant system.
+For their database, they are using DynamoDB and for authentication, they have chosen to use **Cognito**.
+Since the mobile application contains confidential financial transactions, there is a **requirement to add a second authentication method that doesn't rely solely on user name and password**.
+How can you implement this in AWS?
+  - **A) Add multi-factor authentication (MFA) to a user pool in Cognito to protect the identity of your users.**